abeldekat/nvim_pde/README.md

 # Neovim pde

-My _personal development environment_ for Neovim
+A _personal development environment_ for Neovim

 ## Older versions